 Drew Williams ’14 (Collegeville, Pa.), a geology major, decided to study in Costa Rica because he wanted to learn Spanish while focusing on more tropical aspects of his major.

 “The fact that I was able to receive credit for a marine biology course that required me to scuba dive some weekends to explore sub-marine habitats made it a hard opportunity to pass up,” he says.

 The program appealed to Erik Maxwell Jones ’15 (Metuchen, N.J.) for other reasons.
 When he went to the information session and saw courses on human rights and international relations in Latin America, Jones, an international affairs major with a focus on politics in Latin America, knew he had to go.

 “My study abroad experience in Costa Rica was truly unforgettable.
 It was great for someone who studies Latin America to be able to do so while actually living in Latin America,” Jones says.

 On weekends, the students explored the country, visiting the Caribbean beaches and rainforests, the Pacific environment, and the volcanoes and waterfalls of the central highlands.
 One excursion took students north to neighboring Nicaragua, while on another they went south to neighboring Panama, including a visit to the Panama Canal.
 They visited a chocolate plantation, a sloth sanctuary, and took in a cultural performance at the Teatro Nacional.

 Jones thoroughly enjoyed his time in Costa Rica, from coast to coast—literally.
 “After watching the sun rise over the Caribbean my first weekend in Costa Rica, it was only fitting that I watched it set on the Pacific during my last.
 I couldn’t have asked for a more poetic finish to my journey,” he says.

 Basow will host the program again next fall.
-Interested students should contact the Office of International and Off Campus Education by Feb.
-22 as possible to sign up.
+Interested students should contact the Office of International and Off Campus Education.